open-learning-exchange/open-learning-exchange.github.io/pages/raspberrypi.md

 4. Enter chroot if user needs to perform additional commands
 5. Write the .img file with a program such as Etcher to the MicroSD card.

-### Raspberry Pi Meetings
-We meet on Wednesdays at 4:30 PM EST online on [talk.ole.org](talk.ole.org).
-Just sign in with your Google account and you're good to go.
-If nobody is in the hangouts room, someone will be there eventually usally a few minutes after 4:30PM, unless of course the meeting is cancelled but that will be stated in the #raspberrypi chat channel on gitter.

-### How can I help?
-So far we are working on creating a seamless experience for the image, meaning we want the user to have many connectivity options without having to tinker too much with the Raspberry Pi.
-So our main concerns at the moment is getting the RPI to connect to different connectivity options such as wifi/bluetooth/ethernet automatically.
-This allows more people to contribute and debug unexpected problems.
-Once we have those bases covered, we can move onwards to the software part.

-There is always something to be done.
-Check the [Github issues](https://github.com/ole-vi/treehouse-builder/issues) for treehouse-builder to see what needs to be done or [waffle.io](https://waffle.io/ole-vi/treehouse-builder).
-Once you've chosen an issue and fixed the problem, create a PR using the same guidelines as the ones used when you had to go thorugh the intern orientation.
-If you have any questions, just ask!
-You can find us on the #raspberrypi channel on gitter.

 ### List of relevant repositories
 [ole--vagrant-treehouses](https://github.com/ole-vi/ole--vagrant-treehouses) - Creates a vagrant virtual machine that runs treehouse-builder.